jfinci/AngularJSRailsInterview/README.md

 Assume the API might be slow.

 #### Task Notes

-* This app has been scaffolded out, please write your solution code in the `persons_controller.js`, `persons_resource.js`, `persons_controller_spec.js` and `home/index.html.erb` files
+* Before you start the task you will have to pull down the movie data into your db, a rake task has been provided to do that `rake movie:pull`

-* In the seed data provided there is a one table `Person` with the columns `name` and `id`, you can get a JSON array of all the rows in the Persons table by hitting the endpoint `/person.json`
+* In the data provided there are two tables `Movie` and `CastMember`, you can access the index for these resources from their respective enpoints `/movie.json` and `/cast_member.json`

 * Our app uses NgResource to handle async requests from the api endpoints.
-Please use this method to request the data from the `Person` table. - `https://docs.angularjs.org/api/ngResource/service/$resource`
+Please use this method to request the data from the `Movie` and `CastMember` tables. - `https://docs.angularjs.org/api/ngResource/service/$resource`

 ## Mock up
 ![Mock Up](doc/lab_ui.png)